How to ask for the time in English

 Wherever you are, time will always be a big part of your life.
-Being “on time” is more important in some cultures than others.
+Being "on time" is more important in some cultures than others.
+When you're first learning English, it's good to study different ways to ask or talk about the time.
 It is always safe to arrive at the exact time that you’re expected, or even slightly early.
 In this guide, we aim to make this big subject easier to manage by helping you to ask for the time and other related questions.

 You can also use the question word “When” instead of “What time” if you want a general answer: